 Capacity — fraction of a pathway's reactions present in the community model, per sample.
-Activity — fraction of that pathway's metabolites detected in the metabolome, per sample.
-Every pathway in every sample gets one of four labels: active, silent (capacity without activity), exogenous (activity without capacity), or absent.
+Activity — fraction of that pathway's metabolites detected in the metabolome.
+Every pathway in every sample gets one of four labels: active, silent (capacity without activity — the interesting one), exogenous (activity without capacity), or absent.

-The minimally-connected reaction–metabolite subgraph linking every measured metabolite through the community's reaction network, with edges weighted toward actively-carrying reactions.
-Transport, exchange, demand, and currency metabolites (ATP, NAD, H₂O, CoA, …) are excluded from the underlying graph — they're biochemical plumbing that would turn every network view into a hairball.
+The minimally-connected reaction–metabolite subgraph linking every measured metabolite through the community's reaction network, with edges weighted toward actively-carrying reactions and currency metabolites (ATP, NAD, H₂O, CoA, …) excluded.

 Pitched for the sceptical bioinformatician.
-GeMMA isn't a replacement for your differential-abundance or pathway-prediction toolchain; it answers a question the others don't ask.
+GeMMA isn't a replacement for your differential-abundance toolchain — it asks a question the others can't: did this taxon's metabolic output shift, regardless of its abundance?
 Where another tool does something GeMMA doesn't, we say so.

 |---|---|---|---|---|---|